-The Student Success Office is committed to helping students achieve their educational goals.
+The Enrollment Management Department is committed to helping students achieve their educational goals.
 The office includes admission and student services personnel.
 Starting with the prospective student process all the way through to graduation, students need faithful guides and technical assistance to navigate the journey to be a successful graduate.
-While student success incorporates the broad efforts of the entire learning community to encourage and challenge students during their program of study, the designated personnel of the Student Success office are available to serve the needs of the students, including admission, registration, advising, and technology assistance.
+While student success incorporates the broad efforts of the entire learning community to encourage and challenge students during their program of study, the designated personnel of the Enrollment Management Department are available to serve the needs of the students, including admission, student success advising, and technology assistance.